 \end{corollary} \begin{proof} Note that every maximal element of $U$ lies in a maximal face of $\text{dc}(U)$ by \cref{lemma:downward-closure-suffices}.
 This and the hypothesis imply that every maximal element of $U$ belongs to some exposed maximal face of $\text{dc}(U)$.
 Applying \cref{theorem:characterize-maximal}, we obtain the desired conclusion. \end{proof}

 However, the converse of \cref{cor:maximals-and-exposed-faces} is false, as illustrated by the example in \cref{fig:counter-example-to-characterization}.
 One sufficient condition for the hypothesis of \cref{cor:maximals-and-exposed-faces} to hold is that $U$ is a polyhedron.
-In that case, all faces of $U$ are all exposed (Theorem 13.21 of \cite{soltan2015lectures}); moreover, its downward closure of a polyhedron is also a polyhedron (Theorem 13.20 of \cite{soltan2015lectures}), so all of its faces are exposed.
-Utility possibility sets that arise as polyhedra is not an uncommon phenomenon.
-For example, the following special class of utility functions gives rise to such a case.
+In that case, all faces of $U$ are exposed (Theorem 13.21 of \cite{soltan2015lectures}); moreover, its downward closure of a polyhedron is also a polyhedron (Theorem 13.20 of \cite{soltan2015lectures}), so all of its faces are exposed.